12 Tips for Visiting Overcrowded National Parks

 This photo is from a backpacking trip through Yosemite’s Grand Canyon of the Tuolumne.
 We only crossed paths with a few other groups over the 4-day trip.
 The trail was physically challenging and also required a car shuttle or hitch-hiking – logistics that scare a lot of people off.

 Remember, if you visit an overcrowded National Park, you’re part of the problem too.
 Don’t just point the finger at everyone else.
 As outdoor enthusiasts, we are all contributing to busy parks and trails.
-By following the tips in this blog post, practicing good etiquette, and following Leaving No Trace principles, you can have a positive influence on other Park users and maybe even encourage others to follow suit.
+By following the tips in this blog post, practicing good trail etiquette, and following Leaving No Trace principles, you can have a positive influence on other Park users and maybe even encourage others to follow suit.

 Leave a Reply